-Get to know the essential differences between a Multi Domain SSL Certificate and Wildcard SSL Certificate
+Get to know the essential differences between a Multi-Domain (SAN) SSL & Wildcard SSL Certificate

 For example, the SAN certificate will protect: